NasiyaPervez/Food_Delivery_ML_Model/README.md

 --
 # Files Included
-Food Delivery Prediction ML Model: Basic Analysis of Dataset in Jupyter Notebook
+1) Food Delivery Prediction ML Model: Basic Analysis of Dataset is done in Jupyter Notebook,
-Dataset: Both .txt and .csv files are added.
+2) Dataset: Both .txt and .csv files are added.
 I used .txt file in the project.
-ML_Model_FD: I used Google Colab for building the ML model and testing it.
+3) ML_Model_FD: I used Google Colab for building the ML model and testing it.
 I had to switch from Jupyter Notebook due to storage issues.
 Google Colab worked perfectly.

 --